- BU advances in rankings of schools graduating most desirable employees

 The second step involves a survey of 3,000-plus directors of international companies, who are asked to winnow the first list down to 10 local and global schools or add universities of their own choosing.
 Both steps include respondents from 20 nations, including Brazil, Canada, China, Germany, India, Japan, Russia, South Korea, Switzerland, the United Arab Emirates, the United Kingdom, and the United States.

 “There is a clear view worldwide that US universities are leading the way in addressing the digital skills revolution,” THE’s editors write in their report on the rankings.

 Jean Morrison, University provost, says she is gratified that BU continues to make progress in the THE global ranking.
 “We are extremely pleased to see confirmation of the strengths of our graduates as rising professionals,” she says.
 “It is a tribute to the work ethic and adaptability of these talented students and to the acuity of our faculty in helping them develop skills that are relevant to the evolving needs of the 21st-century marketplace.”

-The employability rankings follow BU’s step-up this fall in the closely watched US News & World Report rankings, which graded BU 37th among top US universities.
-That was BU’s best showing in those ratings and two notches above last year’s ranking.
+The employability rankings follow BU’s step-up this fall in the closely watched US News & World Report rankings, which graded Boston University 37th among top US universities.
+That was BU’s best-ever showing in those ratings and two notches above last year’s ranking.